-- a) While tenure is considered in the UOIT context, the award of tenure is a career decision that shall reflect all of the candidate's academic and professional accomplishments prior to the time of the consideration of tenure. - b) Candidates for tenure are assessed on their Research, Teaching and Service.
-Persons awarded tenure must show clear promise of continued contribution through a record of: - i.
-Research activity that includes peer reviewed publication and/or peer recognized creative professional practice; and - ii.
-Satisfactory performance in Teaching; and - iii.
-Satisfactory Service. - c) The availability of resources provided by the Employer is part of the UOIT context and will be taken into account when assessing Research, Teaching and Service.
+a) The award of tenure is a career decision that shall reflect all of the candidate's academic and professional accomplishments at UOIT and elsewhere prior to the time of the consideration of tenure.

+- b) Candidates for tenure are assessed on their Research, Teaching, and Service.
+Persons awarded tenure must show clear promise of continued contribution through a record of: - i. research activity that includes peer reviewed publication and/or peer recognized creative professional practice; and - ii. satisfactory performance in Teaching; and - iii. satisfactory Service. - c) The availability of resources provided by the Employer will be taken into account when assessing Research, Teaching, and Service. - d) Evidence of Teaching and Research varies among the disciplines.
+Committees shall recognize this variation when assessing the evidence required by this Agreement and shall give consideration to both quantitative, qualitative and/or mixed methodologies as appropriate to the discipline.